Learning the 3 ways your abuser is grooming you may be pivotal stepping stones in your journey to safety and healing.

 - These habits are hard to break, give him some time and expect him to relapse now and then.

 These statements are not only false, but they are extremely harmful to victims.
 They imply that women should gratefully put up with varying degrees of fidelity and respect from their partner.
 At BTR, we believe that every woman deserves respect, kindness, and safety.
 Men who sexually betray their wives but claim that they are changing are manipulating their partners: that is the very definition of grooming.

 Doing The Bare Minimum: A Sign That He Is Grooming You

 It is tragically common for abusive men to comply with their victims’ bottom lines by doing the bare minimum.
 For example, if a victim asks her partner to enroll in an abuse cessation program, he may agree and then only attend one or two sessions.
-If she asks him to take a polygraph test, he may initially agree, then find excuses not to make the appointment and go.
 If she asks him to give her sexual and emotional space, he may agree, then push boundaries by groping her or manipulating her into spending time with him.

 When men do the bare minimum to stay in a marriage where they have been betraying and abusing their partner, it is a slap in the face and a sickening gesture of entitlement.
 It is also a clear indicator that they are not changing and they are not safe: they are grooming their victims.

 BTR Empowers Victims of Betrayal & Abuse To Seek Safety

 Sandy realized that her safety and health were important: she began to feel her own worth as a human being and courageously separated herself from the abuse.
 For Sandy and many other victims, this meant divorce.